Functional fitness exercises train muscles to help you do everyday activities…

 Results of the study showed very substantial gains and benefits in functional training group over fixed training equipment.

-Functional users had a 58% greater increase in strength over the fixed-form group.
+Functional training showed 58% greater increase in strength over the fixed-form group.

 Their improvements in balance were 196% higher over fixed and reported an overall decrease in joint pain by 30%.